Morioes/Lunar-Factory-Growth-Model/README.md

 ## Usage Instructions

-1. Ensure you have MATLAB installed (R2019b or newer recommended)
+1. Ensure you have MATLAB installed
-2. Clone this repository to your local machine
+2. Clone this repository
 3. Open MATLAB and navigate to the repository directory
 4. Run the main script main.m
 5. Choose between interactive or automated mode when prompted